 How Can an SD Card Become Formatted?

 There are many ways a card can end up formatted.
-Although not always, unfortunately, in most cases, the cause is user error.
+More often than not, the cause is user error, though not always.
 Some of the usual reasons your SD card can show up as formatted are:

 • 🧹 Absent-mindedly formatting the wrong SD card.
 It’s easy to get distracted, especially when working with multiple SD cards.
 That’s why you should always double-check that you’re selecting the correct card before initiating a format process.